michapringle/codesorcerer/README.md

     String getOccupation();
 }
 ```
-Notice that subbeans that are built using this tool must be refered to by the template name, for example, NameDef instead of Name.
+Notice that subbeans that are built using this tool must be referred to by the template name, for example, NameDef instead of Name.

 Since there are more than 3 parameters, the tool allows only 1 way to create a new Person.
 ```java